 One of the most important aspects of successful prep is making a detailed study schedule and keeping to it!
 Few things enforce accountability better than a teammate.
 Not only will a study buddy encourage you to be diligent in adhering to your plans, but they will also keep you motivated in moments of difficulty or distress!
 And that proves particularly valuable with Reading Comprehension, where boredom and passage fatigue are legitimate, high-risk concerns.

 Whether you have Dave Killoran as your study pal or a true LSAT novice, take the opportunity to be an objective voice of guidance for your partner.
 For example, if you notice that he or she tends to conflate the author’s opinion with other viewpoints, constructively point it out and take time on the next passage to clearly identify viewpoints and resolve the issue.
 In spending some time correcting your partner’s mistakes you’ll likely find that you remedy many of your own, as well.

 And request the same, whether in the form of suggested improvements from your study buddy, or simply questions requiring you to elaborate on your process.
 Again, the more you’re able to formalize your approach in a way that someone else can understand and duplicate, the better test taker you’ll become as a result.

-Hopefully, I have sold you on the ways in which a study partner can help push you through your boredom and start generating some interest and improvement in Reading Comprehension.
+Having a study partner can help push you through your boredom and generate some interest and improvement in Reading Comprehension.
 And remember, it’s not just you and your partner against the world.
 If you both get stuck, come visit us at PowerScore’s LSAT Forum for some additional camaraderie and conversation.
-And if you're struggling to find a study buddy?
-Consider an in-person or live online class where you'll find a whole room full of like-minded, fully-engaged students, all of whom will be on a similar schedule, working from the same resources, and deeply committed to reaching their full LSAT potential, just like you.
+And if you’re struggling to find a study buddy?
+Consider an in-person or live online class where you’ll find a whole room full of like-minded, fully-engaged students, all of whom will be on a similar schedule, working from the same resources, and deeply committed to reaching their full LSAT potential, just like you.